 - Write to 5-10 roles each week, focusing on positions that align with your abilities and interests.

-- Tailor your resume and cover letter to each job description, highlighting relevant technical skills and experience.
+- Tailor your resume and cover letter to each description, highlighting relevant technical skills and experience.

 Networking: